 FYI: This is why test vehicles always have those "training wheels" arms on them, because once a rollover begins, it gets so much worse so fast that even professional drivers have great difficulty in recovering.

-(Once a rollover has begun, the geometry actually gets even more complicated, involving the dynamic rotational inertia of the vehicle and the fact that the effective weight of the vehicle becomes less (even zero as it crosses above the tire tread), but this last calculation essentially shows how the problem gets far worse as the rollover proceeds.
+(Once a rollover has begun, the geometry actually gets even more complicated, but always WORSE, involving the dynamic rotational inertia of the vehicle and the fact that the effective weight of the vehicle becomes less (even zero as it crosses above the tire tread), but this last calculation essentially shows how the problem gets far worse as the rollover proceeds.
 These complicating effects all act to make the rollover effect even worse.
 All of the earlier "level vehicle" calculations were exactly correct.
 They represent the most generous analysis regarding stability.)

 When tires have abnormally low air pressure in them, on long trips of high-speed highway driving, they are especially susceptible to the sidewalls overheating in this way.
 For this reason, it is quite understandable that many tires failed and caused terrible accidents on those Ford vehicles and on all other SUV vehicles that recommend low tire pressures.
 This is actually an effect whether the vehicle is traveling straight or turning.
 If a particular tire had even a hint of a problem on its own, that situation would ensure that it would fail.
 So, whether or not the Firestone tires had any drastic flaw, even if they have a tiny additional inclination of a flaw as compared to other brands, the effect would have been tremendously magnified by the circumstances of the low recommended tire air pressures in those vehicles.
-The natural instability of the high center-of-gravity vehicles added to the problem, to cause the many rollovers once the vehicle got turned a little sideways.

 Interestingly, the manufacturers cannot claim to not be aware of these matters!
-For example, Ford's SUV vehicles have wider track dimensions VERY much in line with these calculations!
+For example, Ford's various SUV vehicles have wider track dimensions VERY much in line with these calculations!
 For example, their very tall Excursion (77.2" tall) has a MUCH wider track (64" compared to 56") as compared to their own Explorer Sport SUV, which is 68.4" tall.
 It is obvious from that that they are VERY aware of needing a wider track dimension for the even more unstable taller models.
 That means that they have always known what they were doing to begin with!
-And, assuming that their engineers were capable of the High School Physics presented here, they have been aware of the instabilities that are direct consequences of their decisions.
+And, assuming that their Engineers were capable of the High School Physics presented here, they have been aware of the instabilities that are direct consequences of their decisions.
 This seems to imply an intentional knowledge that they were going to cause many injuries and deaths, which I see as far worse than just incompetence or unpredictable accidents.

 Around 30 years ago, I owned a Cadillac that had a feature where the suspension was self-adjusting regarding vehicle height.
 The car had very soft suspension to start with, and when several people would get in the back seat, the car initially tilted where the headlights were then pointed somewhat skyward.
 This feature sensed this and switched on some small electric motors that pumped a little hydraulic fluid into the shock absorbers.
 You would hear these little motors run for a few seconds as the vehicle leveled itself back out.